 Malaria screening.
 Photo: Veronika Cernikova

-I'm a project coordinator (or 'FieldCo'), which means that most of my work is done at a desk (or running around and 'coordinating').
+I'm a project coordinator (sometimes known as a "field coordinator" or "field-co").
+This means that most of my work is done either at a desk, or running around and "coordinating".

 Working in the humanitarian sector is not easy, but it gives you a feeling of satisfaction that only a few other jobs can give you.

-As a Field-Co I don't provide hands-on medical services myself – most of the time I am making a 'wish list' for different departments: what needs to be fixed, what needs to be purchased, what is lacking (from notebooks and pens to fences and masonry work), and coming up with plans A, B, C…Z for how to get things fixed, or just making sure that the MSF logo is placed properly.
+As a field-co I don't provide hands-on medical services myself – most of the time I am making a "wish list" for different departments: what needs to be fixed, what needs to be purchased, what's needed (from notebooks and pens to fences and masonry work), and coming up with plans A, B, C…Z for how to get things fixed, or just making sure that the MSF logo is placed properly.

-Our logo helps people recognises us as a neutral and impartial organisation.
+Our logo helps people recognise us as a neutral and impartial organisation.
 Photo: MSF

 Anyway, back to the topic.
 Around the time I arrived, I started to write a short list of tips for future generation of MSF field workers.
 Soon, a few bullet points turned into a long shopping list, some of which are specific to humanitarian staff working abroad, and some of which apply to all field workers.
 Here you go...